ibm-cloud-docs/sap/sap-terraform-automate-ha-deployment.md

 # Automating SAP workload HA deployment on IBM Cloud VPC with Terraform and Ansible
 {: #automate-ha-deployment-on-vpc}

 You can use Terraform to automate {{site.data.keyword.cloud}} VPC provisioning.
 The VPC provisioned includes virtual server instances with high network performance.
 The VPC infrastructure contains a number of Infrastructure-as-a-Service (IaaS) offerings, including virtual servers.
-After the VPC is provisioned, the scripts use the Ansible Playbook to install the SAP system.
+After the VPC is provisioned, the scripts use the Ansible Playbooks to install the SAP system.

 ## IBM Cloud VPC introduction
 {: #automate-ha-deployment-on-vpc-intro}